ife2015/scheduler/README.md

 # Interview Scheduler

-Using the latest tools and techniques, I built and tested a React application that allows students to create, book, edit, and deletee interview appointments with a mentor between noon and 5pm.
+Using the latest tools and techniques, I built and tested a React application that allows students to create, book, edit, and delete interview appointments with a mentor between noon and 5pm.
 I combined a concise API with a WebSocket server to build a realtime experience.

 - Build components in isolation.
 - Retrieve data from an API and render it using components.